Topological Quantum Liquids with Long-Range Couplings

 {\bf \em Introduction. --} Traditionally, physical systems are modelled by Hamiltonians that are local.
 This condition is linked to several quantum properties, such as the entropic area law behaviour or the existence of local order parameters.
 Nevertheless, models with non-local couplings become increasingly relevant in describing experiments, with Rydberg atoms~\citep{Sarma}, trapped ions~\citep{Islam} or atoms in optical cavities~\citep{YLi}, that naturally host long range interactions.
 Moreover, variational ans\"atze employed to model interacting systems have so far been local.
 While these ans\"atze have been successful in explaining important effects of interacting fermions~\citep{Bardeen,Laughlin}, our limitation in understanding the majority of strongly-correlated electron systems may be due to the intrinsic non-local nature of Coulomb interactions.

-Recognising this gap in our knowledge, an increasing number of studies have recently been focused on non-local models~\citep{Asboth, Fu, Landig, Manmana}, including Dirac~\citep{Sachdev, Cannas, Monroe, Barati, Arrachea, Fendley, Gong1, Gong2, Giampaolo} and Majorana~\citep{Degottardi, Vodola1, Vodola2, Regemortel, Delgado} fermion chains.
+Recognising this gap in our knowledge, an increasing number of studies have recently been focused on non-local models~\citep{Asboth, Fu, Landig, Manmana}, including Dirac~\citep{Sachdev, Cannas, Monroe, Barati, Arrachea,Porras, Fendley, Gong1, Gong2, Giampaolo} and Majorana~\citep{Degottardi, Vodola1, Vodola2, Regemortel, Delgado,Pientka1,Pientka2,Pientka3,Brydon,Rontynen} fermion chains.
+In these cases, non-locality is defined as there being no integer $n$ such that couplings and interactions have support over $n$ sites in the thermodynamic limit.
 Due to the complexity of non-local systems these studies mainly rely on numerical investigations.
 However, conceptual understanding often requires analytical solutions.
-Here we address the following question: is it possible for a non-local system to be topological?
+Here we address the question, how can a system with non-local couplings be characterised topologically?
 Indeed, infinite-range couplings cause a meltdown of the concepts of locality and dimensionality that seem to be necessary for identifying a topological phase.
-Moreover, a recent study of the non-local Kitaev chain~\citep{Delgado} numerically showed that localised end states have non-zero energy, a characteristic that is usually attributed to the absence of topological protection~\citep{Fidkowski}.
+Moreover, a recent study of the non-local Kitaev chain~\citep{Delgado} showed that localised end states may acquire non-zero energy, and that the topological invariant of the short-ranged model may change or completely loose its quantisation when long-range couplings are added.